DabeConsult/BedaConsult/README.md

 ---
 ### Get in Touch
 Interested in our services?
-Feel free to reach out to us at contact@example.com or visit our website at www.example.com to learn more about how we can assist your business.
+Feel free to reach out to us at devbedaconsult@gmail.com or visit our website at [www.example.com](https://bedaconsult.com) to learn more about how we can assist your business.

-We look forward to working with you!IT Consulting Firm Welcome to the repository of our IT consulting firm!
-Here, we provide information about our services and the technologies we use for developing cutting-edge software applications.

 We look forward to working with you!